hatchjaw/teensy-wfs/README.md

 I'm aware) `AUDIO_BLOCK_SAMPLES`; you may need to make a `platform.local.txt` for your Arduino environment to set that flag.

-Anyway, copy `src/main.cpp` into a `.ino` sketch, and add `src/WFS/*` to that sketch.
+Anyway, create a sketch, copy `src/main.cpp` into the `.ino` file, and add `src/WFS/*` to that sketch.
+Open the library manager and add the _TeensyID_ library.
 Download a .zip of the `jacktrip-teensy` repository, and import that into the IDE (Sketch > Include Library > Add .ZIP Library...).
 Select Teensy 4.1 as your board and click _Upload_.